CodelyTV/eslint-config-codely/README.md

 ## 👀 How to use

-1. Install the dependency
+1. Install the dependency.
 ```bash
 npm install --save-dev eslint-config-codely
 ```
 2. Add it to your `eslint.config.js` file.

 For JavaScript:
 ```js
 import eslintConfigCodely from "eslint-config-codely";